setms/book/docs/architecture/analysis.md

 category-specific decision-making as well.
 Finally, they must understand decision-making tools and techniques well enough to handle the inevitable context-specific decisions.

+Another classification of principal design decisions focuses on their impact @@Kruchten2004.

+- **Existence decisions** state that some element/artifact must exist in the systems’ design or implementation.
+  Structural decision relate to components, whereas behavioral decisions relate to their interactions.
+- **Non-existence decisions** state that some element must _not_ exist in the system's design or implementation.
+- **Property decisions** state an enduring, overarching trait or quality of the system.
+  Property decisions can be design rules or guidelines (when expressed positively) or design constraints (when expressed negatively).
+- **Executive decisions** don't relate directly to the design elements or their qualities, but derive more from the business environment (financial), and affect the development process (methodological), the people (education and training), the organization, and technologies and tools.